Menu

 • Listing in Professional Directory, up to 3 Professional Categories.

-• Option to contribute three 5-minute prerecorded mini lessons OR one 15 minute mini-lesson to IAGC video library.
+• Option to contribute one 15 minute mini-lesson to IAGC video library (coming soon!)

 • Included in the IAGC Quarterly newsletter.